mitra42/html-element-extended/README.md

 * At a receiving object typically   bus.register("foo",(evt) => {...})
 * At sending end bus.fire("foo",{a: 1, b: 2})
 * remove is rarely used, but is there for completeness.

-** Upgrading packages
-There is a fair bit of instability at the moment (July 2023) in npm with modules and commonJS coexisting.
-The following document some of the issues with upgrading
-*** webtorrent
-At some point webtorrent.min.js was moved into dist/ certainl[sqllib.js](..%2F..%2Fmitrabiz%2Fserver%2Fsqllib.js)y there in 2.1.13